mikadosoftware/devmanual/docs/conceptchapters/dm_plumbing_ci.rst

 Logging as governance - everyone uses logging to same centralised monitored logging Monitor for logging governance - ie Confiedntial / personal data vs proprietary data

+Don't use exceptions as flow control
+Don't bury exceptions in logs

+The right way to do this is to write log.error(msg) and then have logs grepped for ERROR flag and then log that out to graphite so it is clear what errrors exist

+Place that in the project / repo weekly operational report

 UI for idiots
 =============